ioannismesionis/ioannismesionis.github.io/_posts/2025-05-24-counterfactuals-explanations.md

    - Help users understand what's possible and what's not

 2. **Individual-Level Explanations:**
-   - Offer personalized explanations for each instance
+   - Offer personalised explanations for each instance
    - More relevant than global model interpretability

 3. **Model-Agnostic:**